learning-zone/python-basics/README.md

           `sudo ifup eth0` and then run `ifconfig` again to see if the interface comes up.

-          If the settings are wrong or the interface won’t come up, inspect `/etc/network/interfaces` on Debian-based systems or `/etc/sysconfig/ network_scripts/ifcfg-eth0` on Red Hat-based systems.
+          If the settings are wrong or the interface won't come up, inspect `/etc/network/interfaces` on Debian-based systems or `/etc/sysconfig/ network_scripts/ifcfg-eth0` on Red Hat-based systems.

           It is in these files that you can correct any errors in the network settings.
-Now if the host gets its IP through DHCP, you will need to move your troubleshooting to the DHCP host to find out why you aren’t getting a lease.
+Now if the host gets its IP through DHCP, you will need to move your troubleshooting to the DHCP host to find out why you aren't getting a lease.

         - Is It on the Local Network?